0ad/0ad/binaries/system/readme.txt

 -quickstart			load faster (disables audio and some system info logging)

 Autostart:
--autostart="TYPEDIR/MAPNAME"	enables autostart and sets MAPNAME; TYPEDIR is skirmishes, scenarios, or random -autostart-ai=PLAYER:AI			sets the AI for PLAYER (e.g. 2:petra) -autostart-aidiff=PLAYER:DIFF	sets the DIFFiculty of PLAYER's AI (0: easy, 3: very hard) -autostart-civ=PLAYER:CIV		sets PLAYER's civilisation to CIV (skirmish and random maps only)
+-autostart="TYPEDIR/MAPNAME"    enables autostart and sets MAPNAME; TYPEDIR is skirmishes, scenarios, or random -autostart-ai=PLAYER:AI	        sets the AI for PLAYER (e.g. 2:petra) -autostart-aidiff=PLAYER:DIFF   sets the DIFFiculty of PLAYER's AI (0: sandbox, 4: very hard) -autostart-civ=PLAYER:CIV       sets PLAYER's civilisation to CIV (skirmish and random maps only) -autostart-aiseed=AISEED        sets the seed used for the AI random generator (default 0, use -1 for random)
 Multiplayer:
 -autostart-playername=NAME      sets local player NAME (default 'anonymous') -autostart-host	                sets multiplayer host mode -autostart-host-players=NUMBER  sets NUMBER of human players for multiplayer game (default 2) -autostart-client=IP            sets multiplayer client to join host at given IP address Random maps only:
 -autostart-seed=SEED            sets random map SEED value (default 0, use -1 for random) -autostart-size=TILES           sets random map size in TILES (default 192) -autostart-players=NUMBER       sets NUMBER of players on random map (default 2)

 Examples:
 1) "Bob" will host a 2 player game on the Arcadia map: